 Give 30-50 mg/kg/24 hours, orally in four equally divided doses every 6 hours for 10 days.
-If twice-a-day dosage is desired, one-half of the total daily dose may be given every 12 hours.
+If twice-aday dosage is desired, one-half of the total daily dose may be given every 12 hours.
 Doses may also be given three times daily by administering one-third of the total daily dose every 8 hours.
-For more severe infections, the dose may be doubled but not to exceed 3.2 gm/day.